-To help you understand the intricacies of some fuel card vendors’ fraud policies, let’s explore one of the biggest fuel card risks in the United States: Card Skimming.
-As technology advances, scammers can create discreet coverings that go over a credit card slot and steal the information of every card used at that terminal.
+To help you understand the intricacies of some fuel card companies’ fraud policies, let’s explore one of the biggest risks in the United States: card skimming.
+Scammers create discreet coverings that go over a credit card slot and steal the information of every card used at that terminal.
 Though it is easy to spot these coverings with a little training, card skimming still generates over $2 billion in fraud annually.

 If you have more than 10 cards or 20 vehicles, research extensively to protect your company!
-Not knowing your fuel card policy can cause horrible headaches down the line.
+Not knowing the policy can cause horrible headaches down the line.
 There are other vendors that do not limit our fraud coverage based on the number of vehicles or cards, so you can rest easy knowing you will not be penalized for having a large fleet.

-Given the risks, it is important to know whether your fuel card vendor will cover white fraud.
-P-Fleet’s Voyager fuel card covers white fraud across the board, though it is essential to report the problem as soon as possible so we can replace the affected cards.
+Given the risks, it is important to know whether your vendor will cover white fraud.
+P-Fleet’s fuel cards cover white fraud across the board, though it is essential to report the problem as soon as possible so we can replace the affected cards.
 We cover all white fraud reported within a 45-day period, so reach out to P-Fleet’s customer service team if you suspect a problem.

-In addition to checking your fuel card policy to confirm your fleet is covered, there are many preventative measures companies can take to protect themselves from fuel card fraud.
+In addition to checking your policy to confirm your fleet is covered, there are many preventative measures companies can take to protect themselves.
 The most vital of these steps is to review your invoices for inconsistencies or unexpected transactions.
 Here are a few red flags to check for: